 5) UI.VISION KANTU FOR CHROME

-But the problem with this extension is that it is very technical, it is not an easy one to deal with.
-Also with so much raw “automation power”, one cannot help but be worried over the possible security issues that it may cause.
+But the problem with this extension is that it is very technical, and it is not an easy one to deal with.
+Also with so much raw “automation power”, one cannot help but be worried about the possible security issues that it may cause.

 That’s all for the list, and here is a small section on some extras and links that may be useful to you.

 Automation sure makes life a lot easier.
 Apart from the Chrome Extensions, there is an app called IFTTT (If This Then That), and it connects all sorts of things together.
 For example: